zherk/bootstrap-tag/README.md

 # Bootstrap::Tag

-TODO: Write a gem description
+bootstrap-tag is a ruby gem that implements a bootstrap tag component.
+It's based on the work of fdeschenes (https://github.com/fdeschenes/bootstrap-tag)

 ## Installation